First battle of Dongola

-The first battle of Dongola took place between the early Muslim Rashidun army and the Oriental Orthodox Christian Nubians of the Makuria in 642, This was the first real Rashidun Arab defeat on the battlefield despite outnumbering their opponents.
+The First Battle of Dongola took place in 642 between the Rashidun Caliphate and the Christian kingdom of Makuria.
+The Muslim expedition encountered strong Makurian resistance, particularly from Nubian archers, and subsequently withdrew from Nubia.

-The battle, which resulted in a Makurian victory, halted Arab incursions into Nubia and set the tone for an atmosphere of hostility between the two cultures until the culmination of the second battle of Dongola in 652.
+The engagement ended with the withdrawal of the Muslim expedition from Nubia, temporarily checking further Rashidun incursions into Makuria.
+Relations between Makuria and Muslim-ruled Egypt subsequently stabilized before renewed conflict in 652 led to the second battle of Dongola.

 Background

 In the sixth century, the area that had once been under the domination of the Kingdom of Kush converted to Christianity.
 This included the kingdoms of Alodia, Makuria and Nobatia, which rested on Egypt's southern border.
 Over a century later, Islam united the Arabs into an expanding military and political force by 632.

 In 640, the military leader Amr ibn al-As conquered Byzantine Egypt.
 To consolidate Muslim control over Egypt, it was inevitable to secure its western and southern borders.
 Amr accordingly sent expeditions to Byzantine North Africa and Makuria's Nubia.